NinaTolfersheimer/Notando/README.md

   * Copy Notando – _Allows you to make a backup of Notando including all the notes and preferences.
 Takes a path to a directory **THAT IS NOT YET TO EXIST**, deletes this directory recursively if it already exists (useful for regular backing up to the same location), re-makes it, and copies the .notando directory currently set as standard path to the new directory_
 _Note that this won't actually make a backup but simply copy the entire installation to the provided location_
   * Change standard path – _In case you've moved your .notando file somewhere else, this tells Notando about it.
 Takes that directory's path and overwrites the_ ```<standard path>/.notando/preferences/stdpath.txt``` _file with this new content._
+  * Change language – _Allows you to choose between English and German.
+Takes the desired language and overwrites_ ```<standard path>/.notando/preferences/lang.txt``` _with it.
+Checks whether the language you provided is available beforehand._
   * Quit submenu and return to main menu – _Effectively sends a terminate signal which collapses the sub-menu and shows the main menu._
 6. Quit – _Sends a terminating signal to exit the program._ `KeyboardInterrupt` / `Ctrl + C` _should work as well._

-## How Notando 0.3.0 works
+## How Notando 0.4.0 works
-Notando 0.3.0 lets you take and manage notes and organizes them into _categories_.
+Notando 0.4.0 lets you take and manage notes and organizes them into _categories_.
 Those categories are effectively the directories the specific note files live in.
 Every note takes a specific _headline_, which is effectively the file's name, which is why it should only contain letters & numbers and **no whitespace**.

-Notando 0.3.0 stores your notes as plain .txt files, but an update to a markup language is currently developed.
+Notando 0.4.0 stores your notes as plain .txt files, but an update to a markup language is currently developed.
 No format specifiers, even common ones like \n, are currently neither recognized nor processed.

-Notando 0.3.0 operates by default from a .notando directory in your home directory, though this can be customized.
+Notando 0.4.0 operates by default from a .notando directory in your home directory, though this can be customized.

 You're explicitely encouraged to check out the actual code yourself at [GitHub](https://github.com/NinaTolfersheimer/Notando/).